-Austria – the hiker’s heaven is the perfect destination for those who want to spend a lot of time in nature.
-No matter if you are seasoned hiker, or simply prefer relaxed walks – there are trails for everyone.
+Austria – the Hikers Heaven is the perfect destination for those who want to spend a lot of time in nature.
+Whether you are a seasoned hiker or prefer relaxed walks – there are trails for everyone.

-Enticing hiking terrain is found throughout Austria.
-Although the Alps and mountain views may be on the top of your list, there are also many beautiful natural experiences in flatter areas.
-Although Austrian hiking trails often are associated with cows grazing on flower meadows, beautiful rugged mountain scenery and great views, you can experience much, much more.
-Welcome to the Austria, the Hiker’s Heaven!
+You will find enticing hiking terrain throughout Austria.
+Although the Alps and mountain views may be at the top of your list, there are also many beautiful natural experiences in flatter areas.
+Although Austrian hiking trails are often associated with cows grazing on flower meadows, beautiful rugged mountain scenery and great views, you can experience much more.
+Welcome to Austria, the Hiker’s Heaven!

 Many-sided hiking adventures

-Hiking in Austria can be far more than just wandering around in nature, to stretch your legs and get some fresh air.
-Moreover, in order to provide hikers with fun adventures, many theme trails have been developed.
-Offering hikers a deeper insight into the surrounding landscape.
-Many hiking routes are designed to promote local cultural, history, or local flora and fauna.
-Furthermore, other theme trails give you a hands-on insight of the power of water, or lets you get glimpses of wild life or simply leads you from one culinary delicatessen to the next.
+Hiking in Austria can be far more than just hiking in nature, stretching your legs and getting fresh air.
+Moreover, many theme trails have been developed to give hikers fun adventures.
+They are offering hikers a deeper insight into the surrounding landscape.
+Many hiking routes are designed to promote local culture, history, or local flora and fauna.
+Furthermore, other theme trails give you a hands-on insight into the power of water, let you get glimpses of the wildlife or lead you from one culinary delicatessen to the next.

-For those who also want some spiritual food, Austria also offers a well-developed network of pilgrim trails.
-Whether you are looking for short and long trips, the selection of trails are bar none.
+For those who also want spiritual experiences, Austria offers a well-developed network of pilgrim trails.
+Whether you are looking for short or long trips, the selection of trails is exceptional.
 Some of the pilgrim trails even cross the border into neighbouring countries.
-Either way, the range of routes is huge, and you can easily find routes suiting whatever shape you are in.
-There are trails not only for those who are well trained and mountain-savvy, but also scenic hikes that are perfect for families with children.
+Either way, the range of routes is vast, and you can easily find routes suiting whatever shape you are in.
+In addition, there are trails for well-trained, mountain-savvy, scenic hikes that are perfect for families with children.

 Austria has a very well-developed network of hiking trails and climbing routes.
 Furthermore, the country provides more than 50,000 kilometres of well-marked hiking trails.
-You will find an endless choice of hiking trails that are adapted to all levels in Hiker’s Heaven.
-From easy roads that suits anyone to climbing trails where you need be really fit and have climbing experience.
-Austria is primarily a mountainous country and has more than 900 peaks higher than 3000 metres.
-If it’s spectacular views you are looking for, it’s no trouble to get up on even some of the tallest mountain tops, without using your legs.
+You will find an endless choice of hiking trails adapted to all levels in Hikers Heaven.
+From easy hikes along roads that suit anyone to climbing trails where you need to be fit and have climbing experience.
+Austria is primarily mountainous and has more than 900 peaks above 3000 metres.
+If it’s spectacular views you are looking for, it’s no trouble to get up on even some of the tallest mountain peaks without using your legs.
 Most ski lifts also operate during the summer.
 Furthermore, if you take the cable car up, you can skip the steepest parts and spend your time hiking above the tree line.

 << Click on the images to enlarge >>